kubernetes-retired/external-storage/README.md

 For information on running multiple instances of nfs-provisioner see [Running Multiple Provisioners](docs/multiple.md).

+## Implementation
+The controller, the code for which is in the `controller/` directory, watches PVCs and PVs to determine when to provision or delete volumes.
+It expects to receive an implementation of the `Provisioner` interface which has two methods: `Provision` and `Delete`.
+This NFS provisioner's implementation of the interface can be found under the `volume/` directory.

+So to create your own provisioner, you need to write your own implementation of the interface and pass it to the controller.
+Ideally you should be able to import the package to create the controller, without modifying any controller code.
+The passing in of the provisioner to the controller, and initialization of other things they might need (like a client for the Kubernetes API server), is done here in `main.go`.

 ## Community
 Kubernetes Storage SIG: https://github.com/kubernetes/community/tree/master/sig-storage

 ## Roadmap
+This is still alpha/experimental and will change to reflect the [out-of-tree dynamic provisioner proposal](https://github.com/kubernetes/kubernetes/pull/3028)

 October
 * Release
 * Add CI & testing